 The requested resource was temporarily unavailable.
 The service may have been disabled, for example.

 Chapter 2 REST API Explorer

-AM provides an online AM REST API reference that can be accessed through the AM console.
-It displays the REST API endpoints that let client applications access AM's services.
+AM provides an online AM REST API reference that can be accessed through the AM administration console.
+It displays the REST API endpoints that allow client applications to access AM's services.